Steven Taylor (footballer): Newcastle United

 Taylor ruptured his achilles tendon in a 3–0 defeat to Chelsea on 3 December 2011.
 Initially ruled out for nine months, he made a recovery in seven.
 Taylor credited his surgeon and Newcastle's physiotherapy team for his early return to football.
 He scored on his 27 July 2012 return, helping Newcastle to a 1–1 draw against Olympiakos in the Trofeo Guadiana.
 The next day, he was an unused substitute as Newcastle defeated Braga 2–1 to win the competition.
 To help welcome Newcastle's influx of signings from Ligue 1, Taylor began working on his French from the end of 2012.

 Taylor was sent off on the opening weekend of the 2013–14 Premier League season away to Manchester City for swinging an arm at Sergio Agüero in the first half of a 4–0 defeat.
 Taylor suffered a head injury colliding with the post in his side's 1–0 defeat at home to rivals Sunderland.
 Taylor scored the first goal in a 3–3 draw with Burnley on 1 January 2015.

 On 3 June 2016, Taylor was released by the club.

 Portland Timbers

 On 1 August 2016, Taylor signed for Major League Soccer club Portland Timbers.
 On 6 August, Taylor turned out for their reserve side Portland Timbers 2 (aka T2) against LA Galaxy II, but scored an own goal and was substituted at half-time, in what was an eventual 4–3 win for T2.
 Taylor was made captain in his second appearance for T2, opening the scoring against Orange County Blues; heading in from a Blake Bodily cross.

-On 21 August 2016, Taylor made his debut for the Timbers in a 3–1 loss to Seattle Sounders.
+On 21 August 2016, Taylor made his debut for the Timbers in a 3–1 loss to Seattle Sounders FC.